 After gaining further substantial experience as a Senior First Officer, you can consider applying for a Captains role or look to progress your pilot career further by flying for a larger aircraft.

 Our L3Harris pilot training is designed to fully prepare you for the incredible airline pilot career that lies ahead by focusing on three keyword elements: uniforms, report times and Standard Operating Procedures (SoPs).

 With more than 29 years heritage in pilot training and a dedicated placement team to secure your role as a pilot, you couldn’t be in safer hands than with L3Harris Airline Academy.
 We pride ourselves on securing a 95% pass rate and placing 370 UK graduates in Co-Pilot roles with 21 global airlines.

 L3Harris Airline Academy is unrivaled in our ability to secure airline placement opportunities for our pilot graduates with some of the world's best known airlines.
 A unique strength of ours is the significant commitment we give to developing global airline relationships and spending time to understand their staffing and training requirements, in order to enable and further your Airline Pilot career.Airline relationships

 Airlines we work with

 We are proud of our strong and long-lasting airline relationships.
-Impressed by our commitment to excellence and the quality of our selection, training and pilots, the number of airlines recruiting our graduates is forever growing.
+Impressed by our commitment to excellence and the quality of our selection, European flight training and pilots, the number of airlines recruiting our graduates is forever growing.
 Just a few of the airlines we work with around the globe and those which our cadets could secure Pilot careers with include British Airways, easyJet, Icelandair, IndiGo, Royal Brunei, Ryanair, TAP, Turkish and Wizz Air.

 Airline placement terms